 Research indicates that early warning systems are effective insofar as they are part of a clear department-wide commitment to increased accountability.
-In addition, effective systems require a
+In addition, effective systems require a significant investment of administrative resources.

-Complaints about police officers in Rialto, California, fell 88 percent after they started to use body-worn cameras. significant investment of administrative resources.
 In this context, these systems have been found to reduce problem behaviors significantly and encourage behavior change in both supervisors as well as in the identified officers.54